i-like-retro/windows-nt-4/README.md

 * [USB 1.x driver](CD/SOFTWARE/DRIVERS/R62200.EXE): set of USB drivers,
 developed by Inside Out Networks and provided by DELL for its computers.
+Also works with other computers as well. **NOTE**: there is an information on the Internet that this driver may cause problems with a PS/2 keyboard.
-Also works with other computers as well. **NOTE**: installer claims that the driver does not support multiprocessor systems.
+**NOTE**: installer claims that the driver does not support multiprocessor systems.

 * [CardWare 6.0](CD/SOFTWARE/DRIVERS/CARDWARE): total software solution for PC Cards and PCMCIA for Windows NT.